 You’ll find the NABC Practice Tournaments in the ACBL World section of BBO.
 Plan for Saturday!
 These are two-day events, so you must play both days.

 I really liked this challenge and would play it again, time permitting.
 Each board is available for replay, and you can compare your actions to the bids and plays of other players, providing a great tool for analysis and improvement.

-Get acquainted with the GIB bots!
-Visit the “Robot World” in BBO and play in one of the many tournaments available or, if you are looking for some easy practice, just rent three robots and play some hands.
+Get acquainted with the bots!
+Check the video below, where Pete Hollands shares useful tips on how to play with BBO bots.
+Also, Visit the “Robot World” in BBO and play in one of the different tournaments, like the new ACBL Daylong.
+If you are looking for some informal practice, just rent three bots to play some hands.

 - Fall 2018 (November 19-21)